openjdk/jdk/src/java.base/share/man/java.md

 first matching close quote are preserved by simply removing the pair of quotes.
 In case a matching quote is not found, the launcher will abort with an error message. `@`-files are supported as they are specified in the command line.
-However, as in `@`-files, use of a wildcard is not supported.
+Any wildcard literal `*` in the `JDK_JAVA_OPTIONS` environment variable content isn't expanded and is passed as-is to the starting VM.
 In order to mitigate potential misuse of `JDK_JAVA_OPTIONS` behavior, options that specify the main class (such as `-jar`) or cause the `java` launcher to exit without executing the main class (such as `-h`) are disallowed in the environment